practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 }

 ```

-Ideas: Encourage breaking down to small services, transactions, controller is a bad name, clean architecture, code coverage

 ## 3. Nest.js: Wire *everything* with dependency injection

 **💁‍♂️ What is it about:** If you're doing Nest.js, besides having a powerful framework in your hands, you probably use DI for *everything* and make every class injectable.
-Say you have a weather-service that depends upon humidity-service, and **there is no requirement to swap** the humidity-service and replace it with some alternative services.
-You still inject humidity-service into the weather-service.
+Say you have a weather-service that depends upon humidity-service, and **there is no requirement to swap** the humidity-service with alternative providers.
+Nevertheless, you inject humidity-service into the weather-service.
 It becomes part of your development style, "why not" you think - I may need to stub it during testing or replace it in the future

 ```typescript